Elizabeth Simpson (biologist)

-Elizabeth Simpson OBE FRS FMedSci is a British biologist.
+Elizabeth Simpson is a British biologist.
 She is the Emeritus Professor of Transplantation Biology at Imperial College London.
 Simpson is particularly known for her elucidation of the nature of male-associated minor transplantation antigens, and their roles in the generation of immunological tolerance, graft versus host disease, and transplant rejection.

 Life and education

 Elizabeth Simpson was born in London, England.
 She obtained both her Bachelor's and Master's of Veterinary Medicine from the University of Cambridge.
 Immediately following her completion of education, she began working at a private practice in NB, Canada as a veterinary surgeon for two years.
 She then worked as a virologist in Ottawa for the Department of Health and Welfare.
 In 1966, she returned to Cambridge and served as an assistant lecturer in animal pathology for three years.

 Simpson subsequently moved to Delhi, India and became a WHO consultant immunologist at the National Institute of Communicable Diseases.
 During her work in Delhi, India, she simultaneously worked for the National Institute for Medical Research (NIMR) in London, England as a research scientist.
 In the years following her work in India and for the NIMR, she has worked for several institutes, including her work as the head of the Transplant Biology Group at both the Medical Research Council's Clinical Research Centre in Harrow and the Clinical Sciences Centre at the Hammersmith Hospital.
 In addition, Simpson has done work for the National Cancer Institute, was the Deputy Director of the Clinical Sciences Centre at Imperial College, London, and continues to spend many summers at the Jax Laboratory in Maine.
 Although Simpson is a British Biologist, she has made significant contributions to her field of work in both the United States and in England.
 She is currently working as the Emeritus Professor of Transplant Biology at Imperial College, London, and has held this position since 2004.